 The first section is the Valuation Summary.

-Then the Estate Distribution and Inheritance Tax section shows the taxable distributions ie those which form part of the estate liable to IHT (in this case the value of the home).
+Then the Estate Distribution and Inheritance Tax section shows the taxable distributions ie those which form part of the estate liable to IHT (in this case the value of the home) and other assets.
 The IHT nil rate band is calculated by projecting forwards the current IHT nil rate band, doubling that up if the first client to die did not use their IHT nil rate band, and adding on any Main residence nil rate band.
 If there were investments in the plan which qualify for BPR you would also see the nil rate band being extended to include these.

 The net worth after tax figure includes the value of the estate, less any IHT payable, plus the value of distributions outside of the estate.